garnierclement/pfe/sensors/README.md

 			}
 		}

 10. For the `execute` step, we will use some parameters that are variables.
-Like the

 		{
 			"name": "my_new_sensor",